EathanLangford/FMA-Application-Coding-Problem/readme.md

 There were many things in this project that i considered a challenge.

+I purposely didn't look at any attempts at writing Tic-Tac-Toe in any language, as I really wanted to see what I could come up with without influence.
+I am excited to discuss  different approaches.

 I hadn't learnt Test Driven Development or had much testing experience in my recent education.

 I initially tried to approach the project with a TDD mindset, but found the learning involved before planning my approach to be too much of a blocker.